Sorry, you need to enable JavaScript to visit this website.

 Youth parliament

-The Youth Parliament in Portugal is an educational programme to promote citizenship, which aims to boost the interest of young people in civic and political participation.
+The Youth Parliament in Portugal is an educational programme to promote citizenship, aiming to boost youth interest in civic and political participation.

-Approved by the Resolution no. 42/2006, of 2nd June, the Youth Parliament programme is an initiative of the Portuguese Parliament, whose implementation is developed in partnership with the following entities: the Portuguese Institute of Sports and Youth; the Ministry of Education; the Ministry of Foreign Affairs; the Regional Secretariats of Education and Youth of Madeira and the Azores.
+Approved by Resolution no. 42/2006, of 2 June, the Youth Parliament programme is an initiative of the Portuguese Parliament, implemented in partnership with the following entities: the Portuguese Institute of Sport and Youth; the Ministry of Education; the Ministry of Foreign Affairs; the Regional Secretariats of Education and Youth of Madeira and Azores.

-It is intended for young people attending the 2nd and 3rd cycle levels of basic education, as well as high school (secondary education).
-The Youth Parliament programme is an initiative that takes place every school year in public, private and cooperative education inside the country and at the Portuguese communities in and outside Europe.
+It is intended for young people attending the 5th to 9th grades of basic education, as well as secondary education.
+The Youth Parliament programme is an initiative that takes place every school year in public, private, and cooperative education within the country and among Portuguese communities, both in and outside Europe.

-Therefore, the Youth Parliament in Portugal is not a representation body to put in place youth interests.
-It is mainly an educational programme.
+Therefore, the Youth Parliament is not a representative body that develops youth interests.
+It is primarily an educational programme.

-But the Portuguese institutional framework provides for several youth representation bodies, in various scopes.
-In terms of national scope, there are two major platforms that represent youth and the youth associationism movement: the National Youth Council and the National Federation of Youth Associations.
-Also, within national scope, we have the Youth Advisory Council, which is the advisory body of the member of Government responsible for the field of youth and which is also chaired by this member.
-The organic law of the IPDJ also provides for the existence of its own Advisory Council, which supports and participates in establishing the guidelines for its scope of action.
-Finally, at a regional and local level, there are Regional Advisory Councils and Youth City Councils.
+However, the Portuguese institutional framework provides for several youth representative bodies across various scopes.
+At national level, there are two major platforms that represent youth and the youth associations movement: the National Youth Council and the National Federation for Youth Associations.
+Additionally, at national level, there is the Youth Advisory Council, which serves as the advisory body for the Secretary of State for Youth and Sport.
+IPDJ’s organic law also provides for the existence of its own Advisory Council, which supports and participates in establishing the guidelines for its scope of action.
+Finally, at regional and local levels, there are Regional Advisory Councils and Municipal Youth Councils.

 Youth councils and/or youth advisory boards